relativityhd/verteilte-systeme-weather-app/README.md

 ## Code-Structure

 In the `server.js` is an ExpressJS server implemented, which uses the (later different) API versions (v1 etc.) from the `src` folder.
 The V1 API is implemented via an Express Router in the `src/v1/api.js` and uses functions defined in the `src/v1/logic.js`.
 This Structure allows to easily add more API versions and helps keeping the Code clear and understandable.
+The deployment specifications can be found in the `deployment` directory.

 ## Environment & Secrets